 I had to develop the nerve to ask people out.
 Mostly because, well, I just didn't get asked out a lot.
 It just didn't happen.
-Yeah, it's kind of crappy, but it's not the worst thing in the world and because of it I learned to be way more brave.
+Yeah, it's kind of annoying, but it's not the worst thing in the world and because of it I learned to be way braver.
 And once you do it a few times, it's really not that big of a deal.
 I promise.

 So here are some suggestions to get you started.
 (Warning: they may sound cheesy.
 Asking someone out may feel like it's beyond your comfort zone, and that's OK, you have to get on board.)